valentinabojan/valentinabojan.github.io/_posts/2018-10-16-challenges-when-doing-remote-pair-programming-and-how-to-overcome-them.md

 in front of the computer all day long.
 Apart from being recommended, a break can refresh you thoughts and give you a fresh grasp of what you are working on.

-So, don't be shy and ask you pair to have a 5-10 min break at every 1-2 hours.
-Take your headset off, walk around, watch the sky, do some casual chatting with your co-located colleagues.
+So, don't be shy and ask you pair to have a 5-10 min break every 1-2 hours.
+Take your headset off, walk around, watch the sky, do some casual chatting with your collocated colleagues.

 **6. Re-pair 🔄**